 If you’re a small business owner, you’ve more than likely heard of Square.
 Since their founding in 2009, Square has become a household name in payment processing and technology for small businesses.
-With the relaunch of the Square Online Store in early 2019, Square continues to expand their omnichannel offerings, allowing business owners to sell their services online with this ecommerce platform in addition to using their POS or payment services.
+With Square Online (formerly known as Square Online Store), the brand continues to expand their omnichannel offerings, allowing business owners to sell their services online with this ecommerce platform in addition to using their POS or payment services.

 With Square Online Store, which is powered by the website builder Weebly, you can quickly and easily build and launch your ecommerce website, as well as manage the whole of your digital selling operations.
 Square Online Store allows you to list your products, accept payments, fulfill orders, and more.
 As part of the Square product suite, Square Online Store integrates and syncs with Square Point of Sale, allowing brick-and-mortar businesses to expand into the online space.